Who are the Internal Revenue Service's favorite superheroes? The X-Men.

-The IRS loves to hear from ex-spouses, ex-business partners and ex-employees about taxpayers who may not have fully met their federal tax obligations.
-The IRS even has official “Whistleblower” programs that reward people for dropping a dime on their follow taxpayers.
+The IRS loves to hear from ex-spouses, ex-business partners, and ex-employees about taxpayers who may not have fully met their federal tax obligations.
+Did you know that you can get money for reposting someone to the IRS?

 The IRS Whistleblower Office pays money to people who blow the whistle on persons who fail to pay the tax that they owe.
-If the IRS uses information provided by the whistleblower, it can award the whistleblower up to thirty percent of the additional tax, penalty and other amounts it collects.
+If the IRS uses information provided by the whistleblower, it can award the whistleblower up to thirty percent of the additional tax, penalty, and other amounts it collects.

 If the case deals with an individual, his or her annual gross income must be more than two hundred thousand dollars.
 The IRS has another award program for whistleblowers who do not meet these income thresholds.
 The awards through this program are less, with a maximum award of fifteen percent up to ten million dollars.

-The first reason is that a qualified tax attorney can make sure that the Whistleblower will not be subject to blow back from their whistleblowing activities.
+The first reason is that a qualified tax attorney can make sure that the Whistleblower will not be subject to blowback from their whistleblowing activities.
 Many “exes” may be jointly liable for the very taxes that they are providing the IRS information about.

-Also, do not think that the Whistleblower programs are a way to get rich quickly.
+Also, do not think that Whistleblower programs are a way to get rich quickly.
 In a 2010 GAO report to Congress on the program, the IRS said whistleblowers are told that completing a claim could take five to seven years and sometimes longer.
 Of course, most whistleblowers are motivated by “doing the right thing” and not by revenge on someone who wronged them.

 On the other hand, the Whistleblower programs are a reminder that you should not play fast and loose with federal tax rules, especially if there are others around who can drop a dime on you later.
 Information is the most valuable commodity; don't give it away to someone who can use it against you later.